leonicoletti/leonicoletti.github.io/_posts/2021-02-20-probabilistic-machine-learning.md

 \end{align}
 $$

-The integral over the causes $z$ is often intractable and the associated optimization non-convex, making the whole problem especially difficult to tackle.
+The integral over the causes $z$ is often intractable and the associated optimization non-convex, making the whole problem especially strenuous to tackle.
 Furthermore, once $\theta^*$ is estimated, computing the prior also requires to approximate an intractable integral:

 $$p_{\theta^*}(z \mid x) = \frac{p_{\theta^*}(x,y)}{\int p_{\theta^*}(x,z) \, dz}$$

 ### Variational distribution

-The idea behind *variational inference* is to solve these two problems by surrogating the posteriors $p_{\theta}(z \mid x)$ by parameterized distributions $q_\psi(z)$ easier to compute.
-These distributions are called *variational distributions* or *guides* by the authors of the [Pyro](https://pyro.ai/) framework.
+The idea behind *variational inference* is to solve these two problems by surrogating the posteriors $p_{\theta}(z \mid x)$ by parameterized distributions $q_\psi(z)$ that are easier to compute.
+They are called *variational distributions* or *guides* by the authors of the [Pyro](https://pyro.ai/) framework.
 The approximation criterion is a measure of similarity between distributions $p_{\theta}(\cdot \mid x)$ and $q_\psi$, both living in infinite-dimensional function spaces, hence the name "variational".

 We use the *Kullback–Leibler divergence* $D_{KL}(q_\psi \mid\mid p_{\theta}(\cdot \mid x))$ which quantifies the similarity between the true posteriors and their surrogating guides.
 The KL divergence can be approximated by Monte-Carlo methods since it is defined as the expectation:

 $$D_{KL} := \mathbb{E}_{q_\psi} \left[\log \frac{q_\psi(z)}{p_{\theta}(z \mid x)}\right]$$

 However, optimizing it with respect to $\psi$ is much harder, since the expectation distribution depends on $\psi$.
 The trick is that it can be expressed as $\log p_\theta(x) - ELBO$, where the left term is the (constant) log-evidence and ELBO is an evidence lower bound.
-Therefore, maximizing the ELBO amounts to minimizing the divergence between the posterior and its guide.
+Consequently, maximizing the ELBO amounts to minimizing the divergence between the posterior and its guide.

 $$ELBO := \mathbb{E}_{q_\psi} \left[\log \frac{p_{\theta}(x, z)}{q_\psi(z)}\right]$$